chrisweb/freeMusic.zone/documentation/features.md

 ** choose genre, mood of a song
 ** find if there is one singer or more, female or male or both
 * invite friends by mail or social network

+## Card game
+* two players get several cards where each card represents an artist and some stats like total fans, album and tracks count, listen count and so on ... a player starts by playing a card and telling the oponent what stats he wants to use for the fight, the other player lays down a card too, if the value is higher he wins both cards, then the player who lost can play a card ... until one player owns all the cards

+## Hot or not
+* add a hot or not game for the new releases, every user can rate ten songs per day, highscore of the month

 ##### tweet2jam